salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 - Deploy all source files in the "force-app" directory to an org with alias "my-scratch"; show only concise output, in other words don't print a list of all the source that was deployed:

       <%= config.bin %> <%= command.id %>  --source-dir force-app --target-org my-scratch --concise

+- Deploy all source files in the "force-app" directory to an org with alias "my-scratch"; emit the trimmed JSON payload instead of the full success table:

+      <%= config.bin %> <%= command.id %> --source-dir force-app --target-org my-scratch --json --concise

+- Deploy all source files in the "force-app" directory to an org with alias "my-scratch"; suppress live progress and collapse the final report to one summary line:

+      <%= config.bin %> <%= command.id %> --source-dir force-app --target-org my-scratch --quiet

 - Deploy all the Apex classes and custom objects that are in the "force-app" directory.
 The list views, layouts, etc, that are associated with the custom objects are also deployed.
 Both examples are equivalent: